Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$

 \subsection{Entanglement negativity for disjoint intervals}

-The minimal entanglement wedge cross section for the mixed state configuration of two disjoint intervals in proximity in the dual $CFT_{1+1}$ may be obtained from eq. (\ref{ew-disj-zero}) by employing the conformal transformation $z \to w=(\beta/2\pi)\ln z$ from the plane to the cylinder followed by the adiabatic approximation and using $\beta=2\pi/\sqrt{m}$ as follows
+The extremal EWCS for the mixed state configuration of two disjoint intervals in proximity in the dual $CFT_{1+1}$ may be obtained from eq. (\ref{ew-disj-zero}) by employing the conformal transformation $z \to w=(\beta/2\pi)\ln z$ from the plane to the cylinder followed by the adiabatic approximation and using $\beta=2\pi/\sqrt{m}$ as follows

 Utilizing our proposal described by eq. (\ref{cov-neg-proposal}) and the above expression, the covariant holographic entanglement negativity for the mixed state in question may be computed as follows